 A graduate in Economics from the University of Western Australia (UWA), and with more than 20 years’ experience in the public health system, Ms Kelly has held a number of senior executive positions within the Department of Health.
 These include Executive Director Resourcing and Performance, Director Health Infrastructure Unit and Director of Program Integration for the Fiona Stanley Hospital Project.

-Appointed as Deputy Chair in May 2020.
+Appointed as Deputy Chair of the Board and Chair of the Audit and Risk Management Sub Committee in May 2020.

 Professor Simon Biggs is Senior Deputy Vice-Chancellor at The University of Western Australia (UWA) where he commenced in March 2018.
 Simon is also acting Chief Operating Officer overseeing UWA’s IT, campus management, service delivery and venues management operations.